IoannisTzotze/IoannisTzotze/README.md

 # Hi there, I'm Ioannis Tzotze - aka [John][website] 👋

-## I'm a Husband, Front-End Developer, and a Gamer.
+## I'm a Husband, a Front-End Developer, and a Gamer.

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning cool stuff
-- 👯 I’m looking to with Companies with high Values
+- 👯 I’m working for VerseOne, an amazing web development company
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2024 Goals: Learn more automation
-- ⚡ Fun fact: I love to draw and play table tennis
+- ⚡ Fun fact: I love to bike and play table tennis

 ### Connect with me: